ACTIVITIES AND OPPORTUNITIES FOR UNIVERSITY STUDENTS

 For more information visit: http://www.memphis.edu/memphistem/freshconnect.php.

-Applications for the S-STEM Scholarships for Fall 2013 are now closed.
-Please check
+Applications for the S-STEM Scholarships for Fall 2014 are now OPEN.

 This NSF-funded program awards scholarships to economically disadvantaged students